Skip to navigation Skip to content Skip to subnav

 • § 4921.
 Department’s records of abuse and neglect

-(a) The Commissioner shall maintain all records of all investigations, assessments, reviews, and responses initiated under this subchapter.
+(a) Record maintenance and disclosure generally.
+The Commissioner shall maintain all records of all investigations, assessments, reviews, and responses initiated under this subchapter.
 The Department may use and disclose information from such records in the usual course of its business, including to assess future risk to children, to provide appropriate services to the child or members of the child’s family, or for other legal purposes.

-(b) The Commissioner shall promptly inform the parents, if known, or guardian of the child that a report has been accepted as a valid allegation pursuant to subsection 4915(b) of this title and the Department’s response to the report.
-The Department shall inform the parent or guardian of his or her ability to request records pursuant to subsection (c) of this section.
+(b) Duty to inform parents or guardians.
+The Commissioner shall promptly inform the parents, if known, or guardian of the child that a report has been accepted as a valid allegation pursuant to subsection 4915(b) of this title and the Department’s response to the report.
+The Department shall inform the parent or guardian of the parent’s or guardian’s ability to request records pursuant to subsection (c) of this section.
 This section shall not apply if the parent or guardian is the subject of the investigation.

-(c) Upon request, the redacted investigation file shall be disclosed to:
+(c) Disclosure of redacted investigation files.
+Upon request, the redacted investigation file shall be disclosed to:

 (1) the child’s parents, foster parent, or guardian, absent good cause shown by the Department, provided that the child’s parent, foster parent, or guardian is not the subject of the investigation;